saulcalderon/designli-technical-test/README.md

 ## Swagger documentation

-The Swagger documentation is available at `http://localhost:3000/api`.
+The Swagger documentation is available at `http://localhost:3000/api` after running the app.